exasol/script-languages-release/flavors/README.md

   - Compatible Exasol Versions: 7.0.0, 6.2.\*, 6.1.\*
   - Available languages: R 3.5
   - [Here](fancyr-EXASOL-6.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-- fancyr-ds-EXASOL-6.0.0
-  - Base Image: ubuntu:16.04
-  - Compatible Exasol Versions: 7.0.0, 6.2.\*, 6.1.\*, 6.0.\*
-  - Available languages: R 3.5
-  - [Here](fancyr-EXASOL-6.0.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ## Flavor or Language-specific features